-- "Does this road lead through the English Line?" - "That's another thing," returned the woodman.
-"No you turned off from the right path when you other.
+"Does this road lead through the English Line?"

+"That's another thing," returned the woodman.
+"No, you turned off from the right path when you came up here."
+We all looked very blank at each other.
 "You will have to go back, and keep the other road, and that will lead you straight to the English Line."